peoplekey/.github/profile/README.md

 ## PeopleKey 👋

-A new paradigm for signing, verifying and protecting data
+A new paradigm for signing, verifying and protecting personal digital assets